napari/napari/tutorials/viewer.md

 clicked your custom function gets executed.
 Depending on which object you bind your key too your function will either get access to the state of the entire `viewer` or `layer` object.

-For example to bind function that loops through all layers in the viewer and prints their names when you press the `p` key you can do the following:
+For example to bind function that loops through all layers in the viewer and prints their names to your console when you press the `p` key you can do the following:

 ```python